 The following is an example of events that can be supported:

 - Signaling storms: A signaling storm is a failure events where a large number of signaling messages suddenly surge in the mobile communication network, resulting in the network processing capacity overload, thus affecting the network performance and stability.
 During this period, users will repeatedly try to establish the connection until reconnected, thus generating a large number of signaling messages surge suddenly, causing signaling storm.
-For a signaling storm, the NDT provides information on potential impact of surges in signaling requests on the network.
-The information can enable the MnS consumer to identify the optimal flow control parameters for each signaling impact point.
+In this scenario, NDT is used to simulate/emulate the network behaviour of surges in signaling requests on the network.
+For example, NDT can simulate/emulate a sudden surge in the number of UE requests in the scenario of major holidays or network interruption recovery.
+Operators can also select the multiplication factor for the surge in signaling requests to be injected in NDT to evaluate the network resilience capability in response to different severity levels of events.

 * * * End of Changes * * * *